-PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION Welder runs but fails to generate current.
+PROBLEMS POSSIBLE RECOMMENDED (SYMPTOMS) CAUSE COURSE OF ACTION FUNCTION PROBLEMS Welder runs but fails to generate current.
 Generator or exciter brushes may be loose or missing.
-Exciter may not be operating.
+Be sure that all brushes bear on the commutator and have proper spring tension.
+2. Exciter may not be operating.
+Check exciter output voltage with voltmeter or lamp.
 Field circuit of generator or exciter may be open.
-Polarity reversing switch may be in the neutral position.
-5. Exciter may have lost excitation.
-Welding arc is loud and spatters Series field circuit may be open If all recommended possible areas of misadjustment have been checked and the problem persists, Contact your local Lincoln excessively. circuited.
+Check for open circuits in rheostat, field leads and field coils.
+Also check resistors.
+4. Exciter may have lost excitation.
+Check components and continuity in flashing circuit.
+W. I.F.
+4 Object store to the forest order Welding arc is loud and spatters excessively.
+Series field circuit may be open circuited.
+Check circuit with ringer or volt- meter.
 2. Current setting may be too high.
-Authorized Field Service Facility.
-Polarity may be wrong. o.
-I diality may be widing.
+Check setting and current output with ammeter.